ConsolidatedConnectionin UK

 275 MW Removed

 Only 3 facilities totaling 275 MW capacity lie in urban areas out of the 85 analyzed.
-We removed these plants from the surplus interconnection analysis though they are great candidates for battery storage.
+We removed these plants from the consolidated connection analysis though they are great candidates for battery storage.

 Cost-Effective Today